HgAlexx/Hg.SaveHistory/README.md

   - "Highlight selected": Highlight select snapshot when app is not focused
   - "Choose highlight color": open the color selection window
 - "Others"
+  - "Open last used profile on startup"
+  - "Start minimized"
+  - "Start with Windows"
+  - "Minimized to tray"
   - "Save window size and position"
   - "Snap to screen edges"
 - "Clear settings": this will reset all global settings
 #### Profile
+- "Start auto-backup after opening"
 - "Auto cleanup snapshots":
   - "Enabled": Active or deactive auto cleanup of snapshots
   - "Configure": Open the auto cleanup settings window